IamSushantP/learning-JavaScript/README.md

    # Datatypes in Javascript
-      Primitive Data Types: (23/08/2023)
+      Primitive Data Types: (23/08/2023) //call by value
          Number: Represents numeric data, including integers and floating-point numbers.
          String: Represents textual data, enclosed within single or double quotes.
          Boolean: Represents a logical value, either true or false.
          Undefined: Represents a variable that has been declared but not assigned a value.
          Null: Represents the intentional absence of any object value.
          Symbol (introduced in ECMAScript 6): Represents a unique identifier.

-      Composite Data Types:
+         BigInt

+         Non-primitive / Reference Type:
                Object: Represents a collection of key-value pairs, where values can be primitives or other objects.
 Objects can be created using object literals {}, the new Object() syntax, or through constructors.
                Array: Represents a list-like collection of elements, where elements can be of any data type.
 Arrays can be created using array literals [] or the new Array() syntax.
                Function: Represents executable code and can be treated as objects.
 Functions can be defined using function declarations, function expressions, arrow functions, etc.

       Special Data Types: